AbedHadri/parser/README.md

 # parser
 A Java + MySQL log file parser and analyzer

-this project was originally made for upplying to Wallethub. what it specifically does is: import a log file from a specified directory then it finds all the IPs that exceed the specified threshold in the interval between the `--startDate` initial datetime and the end date that is calculated under the hood based on the `--duration` provided (can only be hourly or daily) .
+what it specifically does is: import a log file from a specified directory then it finds all the IPs that exceed the specified threshold in the interval between the `--startDate` initial datetime and the end date that is calculated under the hood based on the `--duration` provided (can only be hourly or daily) .

 You can test run this application by running the following command:<br>